1) Locate and print one of each on your topic: a database article; a NY Times article; and an academic website/webpage article

 Progress has been made slowly but surely in the area of cyberbullying and there are several reasons this is true.
 According to research studies conducted in 2014, there was a decrease in cyberbullying among adolescents when compared to the previous year; 24% percent of teenagers have been cyberbullied vs. 31% in 2013 ("Cox Survey").
 High profile companies, such as Cox and Cartoon Network have launched public interest campaigns that encourage teens, parents, and educators to all who speak up when cyberbullying occurs.
 Parents can also pay an influential role in preventing cyberbullying by placing the computer in a public space in the home, knowing their children's logins and passwords and which social networks they frequently visit, and most importantly by discussing cyberbullying with their kids and by letting them know it is not their fault if they fall victim to a cyberbully attack.
 Parents who assure their children that their computer privileges will not be revoked if they inform them of experiencing cyberbullying are much more likely to help prevent serious future ongoing harrassment ("What Parents").
 The goal is to build trust within the family and at home with the hope of significantly reducing the extent of cyberbullying by at least 10% by 2018 when the next survey will be conducted ("Cox Survey").
 Finally, educators can play a powerful role by instituting academic and institutional sanctions against known cyberbullies.
 "When caught, cyberbullies may be pulled from sports teams or suspended or expelled from school" (Evans).

 Making such a change in the behavior of teens, parents, and educators is easier said than done.
 Especially at home, parents have to agree to a strategy and stick with it.
-"At some moments especially after a busy day, I forget how important it is to have conversations about social media and cyberbullying with my daughters" (Trissler).
+Having conversations about social media and cyberbullying with today's teens both at home and at school can make all the difference (Howard and Carpenter).
 Vigilance, communication and consistency are the keys to making the Internet a safer place for everyone.

 List of Works Cited